AkashSingh215/AI4EO/README.md

 `Department: School of AI (ScAI), IIT Delhi.
 Semester 2- Jan-April, Academic Session 2023-2024.`

 This repository contains folders with the names Task1, Task2, and Task3 which correspond to Assignment 1, Assignment 2, and Assignment 3.

+I have given a couple(2) of images in the data folder just for example purpose.